Worth1000: Contests

 Others include mating animals with instruments or plants, zombifying or aging celebrities, combining several movies to one, and many others.

-Even if the Photoshop contests were the main attraction of Worth1000, it also had a vast variety of contests for photography, writing, illustration, and a multimedia.
+Photoshop contests were the main attraction of Worth1000, but it also had a variety of contests for photography, writing, illustration, and a multimedia.
 Along with the regular contests, members of Worth1000 could challenge each other in head-to-head competitions as well.

 Forums

-The Worth1000 website had a large community as well as a large selection of forums.
+The Worth1000 site had a large community as well as a selection of forums.
 The forums were a place for general discussions and humor, and questions and answers regarding techniques for the various types of contests.
-Due to the many active Admins and a word-filter that monitored the forums, a high level of troll control existed.
+Due to the many active admins and a word-filter that monitored the forums, a high level of troll control existed.

 Intramural competitors

 Similar sites have competed in an intramural tournament with Worth1000.com, including: